Field Trip Program

 Field Trip Itinerary

 Children will meet the ranger at the parking lot of Lockhouse 75.
-We will talk about jobs that scientists do and review our canal knowledge.
+One group will travel by bus to Spring Gap.

 Lockhouse 75 (45 minutes)